davetron5000/angular-rails-book/crud_recipe.md

 We went quite quickly through this part of the app, mostly to just see what an entire “CRUD” app would look like as well as some differences between what Rails gives us and what Angular doesn't.

-It may seem like we've written a lot of extra code and tests to do something that would far simpler in Rails.
+It may seem like we've written a lot of extra code and tests to do something that would be far simpler in Rails.
 In a sense, this is true, but what Angular lacks in creating CRUD applications, it more than makes up for when creating a richer user experience.